Icelandic sheep: Characteristics

 The colors of Icelandic sheep are inherited in a similar way to those of other sheep, but they display more variety in color and pattern than most other breeds, and some variations are seen which are not seen in other sheep.
 Each sheep carries three genes that affect the color of the sheep, and each gene has dominant and recessive alleles.

 Use

-Until the 1940s the Icelandic sheep was the predominant milk-producing animal in Iceland.
-In the twenty-first century this sheep is reared principally for meat, which accounts for more than 80% of the total income derived from sheep farming.
+Until the 1940s it was the predominant milk-producing animal in Iceland.
+In the twenty-first century it is reared principally for meat, which accounts for more than 80% of the total income derived from sheep farming.